farahmalik11/project-5/README.md

 |to_wtotl       |float |Total withdrawals, total (fresh+saline), in Mgal/d.|
 |to_cutotpartial|float |Irrigation and Thermoelectric, total consumptive use, total (fresh+saline), in Mgal/d.|

+Web Scraping was employed to extract the data dictionary from a text-based (multi-level indentation).
+Details are available in the [Data_Dictionary_Scraping Notebook](code/01_Data Cleaning/data_dictionary_scraping.ipynb)

 ---
 ### Temperature Data